Desert Crack/Trad Camp

 3 solid days of Desert Crack Climbing.
 What could be better in the fall or spring!

 Arrive to the Moab area.
-It is also feasible to fly into Durango, CO and then shuttle over with our guide on the first day of the program.
 Contact our office for help with travel and more info about what works best for your arrival/departure schedule.

-The group will meet in the morning at Newspaper Rock (entrance to Indian Creek) and then head on to the climbing areas.
-After arriving at the climbing area for the day we’re off onto instruction about hand jams, fist jams, finger locks, arm bars, and all the latest techniques that are used to crack climb will be introduced, discussed, and practiced, to help you gain crack climbing competency.
+The group will meet in the morning at the Information Center in Moab to head on to the climbing areas.
+We will learn about hand jams, fist jams, finger locks, arm bars, and all the latest techniques that are used to crack climb.
+Topics will be introduced, discussed, and practiced, to help you gain crack climbing competency.

 Add additional climbing days on at your discretion!
 We can schedule additional days of Private Guiding in the area if you would like to continue your trip and climb other towers in the area or crag at Indian Creek!